How to buy the right bike helmet?

-Try a number of different brands.
+To get the right helmet for your head, it’s best to try a number of different brands.
 Each brand has different moulds and dimensions for their helmets, so some will naturally fit better than others.
-A helmet should be firm fitting but still comfortable.
+A helmet should be firm-fitting but still comfortable.
 Whilst the helmet is on your head and the straps are undone you should be able to lightly shake your head around without the helmet falling off.
 If the skin on your forehead slightly moves with the helmet and it is not uncomfortably tight, then this is a sign of a good fit.

 With adjustable chin straps and rear head locks, in many instances helmets today can be customised to fit anyone.
-The most common way to adjust you helmet is to simply turn the knob clockwise to make it tighter and anit-clockwise to make it looser.
+The most common way to adjust your helmet is to simply turn the knob clockwise to make it tighter, and anti-clockwise to make it looser.
 Whilst adjusting your helmet, you will see the brace inside the helmet moving.
 This applies to road or mountain bike helmets and the higher quality brands usually have the adjustment knob at the top rear of the helmet.
 For BMX helmets, the most common adjustment type is the chin strap.

 Why Pay More?

 The more you pay for a helmet the better quality it will be.
-Higher quality helmets will be more comfortable, have better adjusting mechanisms and will look and feel a lot better than cheaper helmets.
+Higher quality helmets will be more comfortable, have better adjusting mechanisms, superior design features such as ventilation and insulation, and will look and feel a lot better than cheaper helmets.
 It is important to buy a good quality helmet as your safety is the highest priority when riding.